 One of the other places to visit in Dar es Salaam is the Wood Carver's Market.
 I also enjoyed the Mwenge woodcarvers’ market as African art can be seen through these carvings.
 This is a great place to buy souvenirs as it’s home to a variety of products, but it is best known for its sculptures and wood carvings.
 Be sure to take a look around before purchasing so you know your options, and don’t be afraid to bargain.

 The Kunduchi Wet ‘N’ Wild Water Park

-This aquapark is located about 19 kilometers from the center of town and is the largest water park in East and Central Africa.
+This aquapark is located about 19 kilometres from the centre of town and is the largest water park in East and Central Africa.
 It’s a great place to go for families as it has over 30 water slides of varying heights, catering to both adults and young children.
 The park is also home to Tanzania’s only Go Kart track.
-Why not release your innter child at this park.
+Why not release your inner child at this park?

 Marangu Village is the place to go for a cultural experience.
 This place is where many Chagga tribes people call home.
 With a local museum and many historic caves here, you will learn the significance of this place in Tanzanian history.
 During your time here you will definitely meet friendly locals too so don’t be shy to try the local food.

 A stone’s throw away from Moshi town centre lies the Materuni Waterfalls.
 A day tour will begin with a short hike to the waterfall where you can make a splash in the mountain water of Kilimanjaro and enjoy stunning views of the surrounding valleys.